tautaus/spring-petclinic/readme.md

     ```
     - This Builds and Deploys docker containers using Docker Compose

-## Fork the Project Repository on GitHub/GitLab and Clone It to Your Local Machine

-1. **Navigate to the repository you want to fork on GitHub/GitLab**:
-    - Go to the repository page on GitHub or GitLab.

-2. **Click the "Fork" button in the top right corner**:
-    - This will create a personal copy of the repository under your GitHub/GitLab account.

-3. **Clone the forked repository to your local machine**:
-    - Open a terminal and run the following commands:
-    ```bash
-    git clone <your-forked-repo-url>
-    cd <your-repo-name>
-    ```

 ## Create a Jenkins Pipeline That Uses the Forked GitHub Repository